-Macquarie University Research Training Program Scholarship Guidelines (Australian Commonwealth Government RTP Policy)
+Macquarie University Research Training Program Scholarship Guidelines (RTP Scholarship Policy)

-To outline the principles of administration of Research Training Program Scholarships at Macquarie University.
+To outline the principles of administration of Research Training Program Scholarships at Macquarie University.2.
+BACKGROUND

-Macquarie University is allocated funding to support Research Training Program (RTP) Scholarships and is required to maintain guidelines which are publicly available as part of the conditions attached to that allocation.
+Macquarie University is allocated funding to support Research Training Program (RTP) Scholarships and is required to maintain guidelines which are publicly available as part of the conditions attached to that allocation.3.
+SCOPE

 3.1 These guidelines and associated procedures and conditions apply to Commonwealth supported Research Training Program funded scholarships at Macquarie University.
 It applies to all prospective applicants for, and recipients of, a Research Training Program Scholarship.
 The guidelines and procedures apply to all staff working with Research Training Program Scholarships including selection, ongoing eligibility and administration.